Suwethaig/Data_Portfolio/Vancouver_Rental_Analysis/README.md

 ### ***You vs. Vancouver rental prices***

-As an newcomer to Vancouver, one of the first things I noticed was how much of my income goes toward rent compared to back home.
+As a newcomer to Vancouver, one of the first things I noticed was how much of my income goes toward rent compared to back home.
 It was surprising to realize that renting in Vancouver demands a significant portion of my earnings, something I wasn't accustomed to.
 This observation led me to wonder: ***Is this a recent phenomenon, or have Vancouver residents always faced such high rents?***

 Rather than just speculate, I decided to dive into the data and discover the truth for myself!